-- 64.20 Redeployees may apply for all continuing vacancies available for merit selection within the University and if successful, will receive the appropriate salary for that position from the date of appointment and will cease to be a redeployee.
-If the appointment is to a lower classification, salary will be maintained at the previous classification for the remainder of the 2-year period in accordance with the conditions in clause 64.11. - 64.21 The University may contract an external organisation to provide redeployees with a career transition program. - 64.22 Career transition programs may be made available to all redeployees within the University on either an individual or group basis (depending on the number/s of redeployees and their individual needs, and the costs incurred).
+- 65.20 In addition to the redeployment obligations set out in this Agreement, redeployees may apply for any continuing vacancy available for merit selection within the University and if successfully appointed will receive the appropriate salary for that position from the date of appointment and will cease to be a redeployee.
+If the appointment is to a lower classification, the staff member's salary will be maintained at the previous classification for the remainder of the two (2) year period in accordance with the conditions in clause 65.11. - 65.21 The University may contract an external organisation to provide redeployees with a career transition program. - 65.22 Career transition programs may be made available to all redeployees within the University on either an individual or group basis (depending on the number/s of redeployees and their individual needs, and the associated costs).